iblac142/comp3659-project-2/README.md

 Known Issues:
 * Round Robin is not implemented.
 * The number of scheduling decisions made statistic is not correct in many cases when using Pre-Emptive Shortest Job First.
 (It is typically greater than other algorithms, but not necessarily the exact correct value)
+* Unintended behaviour if the total amount of time taken by the simulator exceeds the integer limit